TEAM-ARM/ARM/README.md

 # ARM
-Adaptive Reasoning Model (ARM), a reasoning model capable of adaptively selecting appropriate reasoning formats based on the task at hand.
+AMR—Adaptive Reasoning Model, a reasoning model capable of adaptively selecting appropriate reasoning formats based on the task at hand.